Surprising Stats on Employee Knowledge Retention

 The WalkMe widget is available for your users at any given time, so they can re-train themselves whenever they need to.

-With an effective performance support solution like WalkMe, it takes learners 2 clicks and less than 10 seconds to retrieve the knowledge that has been forgotten.
+With an effective performance support solution like WalkMe, it takes learners 2 clicks and less than 10 seconds to retrieve the knowledge that they forget.